rngoodman/tutorials/README.md

-# Bioinformatics Tutorials by @Another-Goodman
+# Bioinformatics Tutorials and Workflows

 A repository of repositories containing bioinformatics tutorials.